gpuweb/WSL/Spec/source/index.rst

     - If they are representable as a 32-bit signed integer they can be give the type ``int``
     - They can be given the ``float`` type.

-``null`` is always well-typed and its type can be any pointer or array reference type (depending on which is required for validation to succeed).

 .. note::
-    integer literals an null literals are the only cases of implicit coercions in the language.
+    integer literals are the only cases of implicit coercions in the language.
 See the rule for function calls for details.

 The type of an expression in parentheses, is the type of the expression in the parentheses

-A comma expression is well-typed if both of its operands are well-typed, and its left-operand is not the null literal.
+A comma expression is well-typed if both of its operands are well-typed.
 In that case, its type is the right-value type of its second operand.

 .. math::
     :nowrap: